 Workaround: It is possible for BIOS to contain a workaround for this erratum.
+Status: For the steppings affected, see the Summary Table of Changes.
+August 2009 Order Number: 302402-024

-S73 The base of an LDT (Local Descriptor Table) register may be non-zero on a processor supporting Intel® Extended Memory 64 Technology (Intel® register may be non-zero.
+S73 The base of an LDT (Local Descriptor Table) register may be non-zero on a processor supporting Intel® Extended Memory 64 Technology (Intel® EM64T) Problem: In IA-32e mode of an Intel EM64T-enabled processor, the base of an LDT register may be non-zero.